 Answer C is wrong.
 The thimble of the micrometer has 50 increments of .01 millimeters.

 Answer D is correct.
 The answer is 14.5 mm.
 It is important to remember that increments are on both sides of the sleeve.

 19. Which brake line is best suited for automotive brake line replacement?

 Answer A is correct.
 Automakers typically use double-walled steel tubing as their standard OEM brake line.

 Answer B is wrong.
-Brake lines are replaced with OEM, aftermarket galvanized steel or fabricated lines made with metal tubing and fittings.
+Brake lines are replaced with OEM, aftermarket galvanized steel, or fabricated metal tubing and fittings.

 Answer C is wrong.
 They use double-walled steel tubing with either ISO or double-flared ends.

 Answer D is wrong.
-In addition, some fabricators use more flexible nickel-copper alloy, never 100% copper tubing found in hardware stores.
+Some fabricators use more flexible nickel-copper alloy, never 100% copper tubing found in hardware stores.

 20. Technician A says a three-function combination valve contains the proportioning valve.
 Technician B says a three-function combination valve contains the metering valve.
 Who is correct?

 - B. Technician B